khwang0/2019S-COMP3111/README.md

 	1. A use-case specification of each of your tasks (1%)

 ## Activity 2 - Software Implementation and Testing (24%)
-1. Team work
+1. Team work - Submit to canvas
-	1. A README file stating the name of team members and their tasks assigned.
 	1. At least 3 meeting minutes.
 (1%) (submitted at the end of this course)
 	1. A Gantt chart and a burn down chart.
 (1%)
-1. Team work but mark individually
+1. Team work but mark individually - Submit to Github
+	1. A README file stating the name of team members and their tasks assigned.
 	1. A running program and the source code.
 (8% for each completed task, total 16% for a student)
 	1. Unit testing of your implemented tasks.
 (100% pass - 2%; 0% otherwise)
 		* Even if you are failed to implement all tasks, the unit testing is still required.